paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

     Then I should see an error message

-As we can see there is double work and it is natural to wish avoid double work somehow.
-There is a solution.
-Let merge those two scenarios in one.
+As we can see there is a lot of double work here, which is something we should try to avoid.
+Luckily, there is a solution.
+Let's merge these two scenarios into one:

 ::